kailash-manasarovar/statement/docs/timeline/2024/january.md

 ## Galway

-- I set up a new fake account
+- I set up a new fake account and I follow @jctot19 with it.
+- It's the first time I've checked @jctot19's tweets since then as now you can look even if you're blocked.
 - He hasn't posted since the 15th January 2024, or he has deleted his posts from then.
 - The highlighted post from 9th January, mentioning the *chica*, appears to be referring to me.
 The account he is replying to is protected so I cannot see the conversation.
 The implication is that I am chasing him again and again.
 However, this is undoubtedly what he, Domingo, and their co-conspirators have been setting me up to *appear* to be doing.
 - This was after Christmas where I was extraordinarily high, flying is an understatement, and we have plenty of witnesses to that.
 I was exuberant.